AI War: Fleet Command: AI War 2

 In 2016, the sequel to AI War: Fleet Command, AI War 2, was funded through a Kickstarter campaign.
 The story and themes are similar to the original in that the player starts on a single planet and must defeat a powerful Artificial Intelligence that has taken over a galaxy.
 The player must make thoughtful decisions on what planets to capture so as to not raise the AI Points faster than they themselves grow in ability to defend their assets.
 The game can be played single-player or with online cooperative multiplayer.

 In contrast the to AI War: Fleet Command, in AI War 2, ships belong to ship lines which are assigned to fleets.
 Lines of ships can be added by stealing from the AI using hacking points or by capturing planets with fleet carriers containing ship lines.
 A ship line holds a certain number of ships that can be increased by upgrading technology by spending science points.
 As ships are destroyed in combat, they are automatically replaced so long as the fleet is near a factory, player has enough resources, and the transport vessel has not taken so much damage that it became disabled.
 The ships in a fleet can be loaded in to the transport vessel to quickly transport ships across the map.

+AI War 2 was released to early access on Steam on October 15, 2018.
+The full release for Windows, Linux and mac OS X was launched on October 22, 2019.

 AI War 2 had three expansions: The Spire Rises, released on February 27, 2020, Zenith Onslaught released on May 18, 2021, and Neinzul Abyss released on April 22, 2022.
 The Neinzul Abyss expansion added the Necromancer faction.
 This is a playable faction as an alternative to the default human faction.